J2G8W/UbiForm/UbiForm Library Description.md

 **METHODS TO CHANGE SCHEMA - further research needed** `void changeAttributeType( std::string &AttributeName, TYPE)`
-> We change the type of an attri
+> We change the type of an attribute

+`void addRequired(std::string &AttributeName)`
+> We specify that the attribute

 ### SocketMessage::
 This is used to describe a message which we'll send on the socket.